scicloj/visual-tools-experiments/clerk-cache-tmd-columns-tc-1/README.md

 ## Process

-1. Run the REPl once, and show the notebook:
+1. Run the REPL once, and show the notebook:

 ```clj
 user> (require 'nextjournal.clerk)